 Infection of the large airways (bronchi) in the lungs (acute bronchitis) usually gets better by itself, so there is often no need to see a GP.
 If you have asthma or COPD you should take your doctor's advice.
 They may have given you recommendations about increasing your inhaler medication or taking a 'rescue pack' of antibiotics and steroid tablets at the first sign of an infection (much more common for those with COPD than asthma).
-If not, speak to them for advice if you develop symptoms of a chest infection.
+If not, speak with them for advice if you develop symptoms of a chest infection.

 There are a number of symptoms that mean you should see a GP even if you do not have any other lung problems.
 If your symptoms get worse, you should look out for these warning signs.
 They include:

 - If a fever, wheezing or headache becomes worse or severe.